FrozenMetroid/pokeplatinum/README.md

 - Sand Force: Rock, Ground, and Steel-type moves have a 30% increase in power during Sandstorms
 - Flare Boost: Boosts Special Attack damage by 50% when the Pokémon is burned

-Ability Modernizations:
+### Ability Modernizations:
 - Lightning Rod
 - Sturdy
 - Storm Drain
 - Stench
 - Normalize

-Ability Changes:
+### Ability Changes:
 - Slow Start: 5 turns -> 3 turns
 - Healer: Guaranteed chance to occur, no longer a 30% chance
+- Damp: Applies a new field condition that dampens the battlefield to reduce Fire-type damage by 50%; the effect is removed when all Pokémon with Damp are switch out or knocked out

-Item Modernizations:
+### Battle Item Modernizations:
 - Mental Herb

-Move Modernizations and Changes:
+### Move Modernizations and Changes:
 - Toxic when used by a Poison-type is perfectly accurate
 - Moves such as Leech Life and Hi Jump Kick have had their BPs increased to match modern standards Some BP increases are custom, such as Knock Off (now 30BP instead of 65BP), and Fire Spin (50BP instead of 35BP), and some are not changed at all, such as Surf and Thunderbolt
-- PP has been increased when applicable for modernization, except the nerf to health-restoring moves' PP Ancient Power and Silver Wind's PP has been increased from 5 to 15 Giga Drain's PP has been increased from 10 to 15
+- PP has been increased when applicable for modernization, except the nerf to health-restoring moves' PP Ancient Power and Silver Wind's PPs have been increased from 5 to 15 Giga Drain's PP has been increased from 10 to 15
 - Defog removes hazards from both sides of the field
 - Growth raises Special Attack and Attack by one stage; two stages under harsh sunlight